-Every room has a TV with cable channels.
+Every room includes a TV with cable channels.
 You will find a kettle in the room.
-Each room is fitted with a private bathroom equipped with a bath or shower.
+Every room has a private bathroom equipped with a bath or shower.
 For your comfort, you will find free toiletries and a hair dryer.
-A flat-screen TV is provided.
+A flat-screen TV is offered.

 You will find a 24-hour front desk at the property.

-Croke Park Stadium is 1 km from Castle Hotel, while Temple Bar is 1.1 km from the property.
+Temple Bar is 1.1 km from Castle Hotel, while Button Factory is 1.1 km from the property.
 The nearest airport is Dublin Airport, 8 km from Castle Hotel.

 Services & facilities